Deuz SDK 2.0 is out — stores, guardrails, handoffs, and zero-config MCP. What is new in 2.0

 Abort

-Pass an AbortSignal; it is merged with the SDK's internal timeouts and propagated to the underlying fetch.
+Pass an AbortSignal; it is merged with the SDK's internal timeouts and propagated to the underlying fetch and to tool execute.
 A user abort is not an error — it resolves finishReason to 'aborted' with whatever partial usage accumulated, and onUsage fires with meta.reason === 'aborted'.

 abort.ts